mccsssk2/04.HumanSAN3D_FHN-2016/README.md

 # Acknowledements.

-This project was supported by the Dobrzynski laboratory in Manchester Medical School, UoM, UK.
+This project was supported by the Dobrzynski laboratory in Manchester Medical School, University of Manchester, UK.

 # Licence.